mreiferson/go-install-as/README.md

 ### Why

-When building code for production you often want to finer grain control over dependencies.
+When building code for production you often want to have finer grain control over dependencies.

 This tool allows you to `go install` packages, regardless of their source (private, etc.), into whatever import path you specify.